auchenberg/kenneth.io/source/_posts/2019-08-19-joining-stripe.md

 It's an opportunity to rethink the boundaries of business and to provide new platform primitives to developers that will enable them to build the next generation of companies.

-In the past years I have mainly been focused on building platform for software engineering through somewhat low-level primitives in [DevTools Protocols in W3C](https://github.com/WICG/devtools-protocol), JavaScript debuggers and editors like [Visual Studio Code](https://code.visualstudio.com/), but lately I've been spending quite some time studying the wave of [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35) fueled by the commoditization of ML and AI.
+In the past years I have mainly been focused on building platform primitives for software engineering through somewhat low-level primitives in [DevTools Protocols in W3C](https://github.com/WICG/devtools-protocol), JavaScript debuggers and editors like [Visual Studio Code](https://code.visualstudio.com/), but lately I've been spending quite some time studying the wave of [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35) fueled by the commoditization of ML and AI.

 I am confident [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35) and the [raise of low-code/no-code](https://medium.com/@rrhoover/the-rise-of-no-code-e733d7c0944d) are indicators of an imminent paradigm shift that requires us to rethink the way we think and write software.